-- Recommend employees to measure body temperature before on duty; - Require employees to wear masks in the office and crowded areas; - Require employees to wear masks properly, including hand cleaning before wearing and after putting off the masks; - In event of any symptom with respiratory system, require employees to avoid going to work; - In event of fever or other symptoms, require employees to consult a doctor promptly and undergo self-quarantine for 14 days.
+- o Recommend employees to measure body temperature before on duty; - o Require employees to wear masks in the office and crowded areas; - Require employees to wear masks properly, including hand cleaning before wearing and after putting off the masks; - In event of any symptom with respiratory system, require employees to avoid going to work; - o In event of fever or other symptoms, require employees to consult a doctor promptly and undergo self-quarantine for 14 days.

-During the Reporting Period, the Group did not identify any significant legal noncompliance related to occupational health and safety regulations of the local operating regions.
+During the Reporting Period, the Group did not identify any significant legal non-compliance related to occupational health and safety regulations of the local operating regions.
 Within the same period, there was no lost workday caused by work-related injury.
-In the past three years (including this Reporting Period), unfortunately there was one accident happened in Hong Kong in 2020 and it incurred death of one crew during operation on the vessel.
+In the past three years (including this Reporting Period), unfortunately there was one accident happened in Hong Kong in 2020 and it incurred the fatality of one crew at the time of work.
 The accident was attributed to the unexpected fracture of steel cable connected to derrick boom, which led to crane pulley dropping and hitting on the body of that crew.
 In response to that accident, the Group has conducted cause analysis and undertaken the relevant corrective actions for preventing the recurrence of similar incident.
-In 2021, there was no incident of work-related fatality.
+During the period of the consecutive two fiscal years since the incident, namely 2021 and 2022, there was no similar incident of work-related fatality.